apache/pulsar/site/docs/latest/cookbooks/compaction.md

 * You must manually [trigger](#trigger) compaction using the Pulsar administrative API.
 This will both run a compaction operation *and* mark the topic as a compacted topic.
 * Your {% popover consumers %} must be [configured](#config) to read from compacted topics ([Java consumers](#java), for example, have a `readCompacted` setting that must be set to `true`).
 If this configuration is not set, consumers will still be able to read from the non-compacted topic.

-{% include admonition.html type="warning" content="Compaction only works on topics where each message has a key (as in the stock ticker example, where the stock symbol serves as the key).
-Keys can be thought of as the axis along which compaction is applied." %}
+{% include admonition.html type="warning" content="Compaction only works on messages that have keys (as in the stock ticker example the stock symbol serves as the key for each message).
+Keys can thus be thought of as the axis along which compaction is applied.
+Messages that don't have keys are simply ignored by compaction." %}

 ## When should I use compacted topics? {#when}